What to expect.jpg

 The space

-The first thing to say is that treatment takes place in an adapted space at my home.
-It is a large space with room for buggies and siblings, should mums bringing babies need to also bring their brothers and sisters.
+The first thing to say is that treatment takes place in an adapted space at Julieann’s home.
+It is a large space with room for buggies and siblings, should mums bringing babies need to also bring their transport or their brothers and sisters.
 There are some toys but it is always wise, if bringing children, to bring their favourite playthings.
 Story books work well, as do snacks.
 There is unfortunately no reception and only limited space to sit and wait.
 However, there is a big garden with free parking.
 Patients are very welcome to wait in the garden.
-Some of the younger, and older, patients choose to shoot a few footballs towards the goal we currently have set up.
+Some of the younger, and older, patients choose to shoot a few footballs towards the goal we currently have.
 Others are happy to wait in their car.
+Please note, there is a bicycle hanging in the hallway to the treatment room but, for your safety, all the pokey bits are covered.

 Timings